NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Shading Control
 *********************

-Shading controls for windows and skylight summer/winter shading coefficients are entered in ``/HPXML/SoftwareInfo/extension/ShadingControl``.
+Shading controls for window and skylight summer/winter shading coefficients are entered in ``/HPXML/SoftwareInfo/extension/ShadingControl``.
-If not provided, the summer season for shading will default based on the cooling season defined in the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_, which is based on monthly average temperatures.
+If not provided, summer will be default based on the cooling season defined in the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_, using monthly average temperatures.
-The remainder of the year is assumed to be winter.
+The remainder of the year is winter.

   ====================================  ========  =======  =============  ========  =======  =====================================
   Element                               Type      Units    Constraints    Required  Default  Description